Full Gear (2020)

 The 2020 Full Gear was the second annual Full Gear professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It was broadcast on November 7, 2020.
+It was broadcast on Saturday, November 7, 2020.
 While the majority of the event aired live from Daily's Place in Jacksonville, Florida, the Elite Deletion match was taped one week prior at Matt Hardy's home, The Hardy Compound, in Cameron, North Carolina.
 The event aired through traditional PPV outlets, as well as on B/R Live in North America and FITE TV internationally.

 Nine matches were contested at the event, including one on The Buy In pre-show.
 In the main event, Jon Moxley defeated Eddie Kingston in a "I quit" match to retain the AEW World Championship.
 In other prominent matches, The Young Bucks (Matt Jackson and Nick Jackson) defeated FTR (Cash Wheeler and Dax Harwood) to win the AEW World Tag Team Championship, Hikaru Shida defeated Nyla Rose to retain the AEW Women's World Championship, Darby Allin defeated Cody Rhodes to win the AEW TNT Championship, and Kenny Omega defeated "Hangman" Adam Page in the AEW World Championship Eliminator Tournament final match in the opening bout.

 Production

 Background

-On November 9, 2019, All Elite Wrestling (AEW) held a pay-per-view event entitled Full Gear.
-During All Out on September 5, 2020, the promotion announced that Full Gear would be returning to pay-per-view on November 7 that year, thus establishing Full Gear as an annual pay-per-view for AEW.
+On November 9, 2019, the American professional wrestling promotion All Elite Wrestling (AEW) held a pay-per-view (PPV) event entitled Full Gear.
+During All Out on September 5, 2020, the promotion announced that Full Gear would return on Saturday, November 7 that year, thus establishing Full Gear as an annual pay-per-view for AEW.
 Due to the ongoing COVID-19 pandemic, the event was held at the promotion's home venue of Daily's Place in Jacksonville, Florida.
 On November 6, the day before Full Gear, TNT aired a one-hour television special previewing the event called Countdown to Full Gear, which averaged 245,000 viewers.